svsvenu/svsvenu.github.io/_posts/2018-05-15-Native docker and openshift.md

 ---
 layout: post
-title: Deploy a micro-service on native docker and openshift
+title: Deploy a microservice on native docker and openshift
 ---